Matayush/Mrbuggy7_testing_project/README.md

 # Mrbuggy7_testing_project
-Second Final Project made mainly for the purpose of passing final exam after Software Tester course in SDA.
+The Second Final Project was made mainly for the purpose of passing the final exam after the Software Tester course in SDA.